BIRD Registry

 Growth of the BIRD Registry:

-As of September 2025, the BIRD Registry contains medical data of 5901 IBD patients across 24 activated Belgian centres.
-An additional 11 centres are expected to be activated soon, which will include all academic centers in Belgium and most major non-academic hospitals in the country.
+As of April 2026, the BIRD Registry contains data from over 7,300 patients across 29 activated Belgian centres.
+An additional 16 centres are expected to be activated soon, including all academic centres in Belgium and most major non-academic hospitals in the country.